mooxphp/moox/packages/builder/README.md

 ## Contributing

 We value every contribution.
 Moox is developed in the [Moox Monorepo](https://github.com/mooxphp/moox), that uses [All Contributors](https://allcontributors.org/) for managing contributions.
 Please refer to the Monorepo docs for more information.

+## Coding Rules

+1. Single Responsibility

+-   Services have ONE responsibility
+-   Generators collect files
+-   FileManager handles operations
+-   BuildContext manages paths

+2. Never

+-   Use direct file operations
+-   Handle paths manually
+-   Format files directly
+-   Assume types or interfaces

+3. Always

+-   Use FileManager for files
+-   Use BuildContext for paths
+-   Validate inputs
+-   Document changes

+4. Type Safety

+-   Full type declarations
+-   PHPStan level 8
+-   No assumed signatures
+-   Validated inputs

+5. All services follow these principles:

+-   Type-safe implementations
+-   Context awareness where needed
+-   Clear responsibility boundaries
+-   Proper error handling

+## Changelog

+Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

+## Roadmap

+See [DEVLOG.md](DEVLOG.md) for the current tasks and ideas for the future.

 ## License